 The results of the Kruskal-Wallis test are shown in the subtitle above the plot (the p-value is after

 p =).
 Moreover, the results of the post-hoc test are displayed between each group via accolades, and the boxplots allow to visualize the distribution for each species.

 In this post, we reviewed the aim and hypotheses of the Kruskal-Wallis test and its underlying assumptions.
 We then showed how to do the test in R and how to interpret the results.

-We also showed the most common post-hoc tests after a significant Kruskal-Wallis test—the Dunn and pairwise Wilcoxon tests.
+We also showed the most common post-hoc test after a significant Kruskal-Wallis test—the Dunn test.